Skip to the content.

 My Ph.D. dissertation

-On 17 April 2023 I defended my Ph.D. thesis titled “Reduced-order modeling of turbulent reacting flows using data-driven approaches”!
+On 17 April, 2023, I defended my Ph.D. thesis titled “Reduced-order modeling of turbulent reacting flows using data-driven approaches”!
 My Ph.D. work has recently been awarded the 18th ERCOFTAC da Vinci prize.
+Check out the recent interview with me!

 about-me